 Melasma is challenging to treat as recurrence after initial successful treatment is high.
 It is best controlled with regular use of broad spectrum suncreens, sun protection and topical creams containing hydroquinone, azelaic acid or kojic acid, which work by lightening the skin.
 The dermatologist may even prescribe a combination cream containing hydroquinone, retinoid and a steroid in one.
 In more recalcitrant cases that do not respond to topical treatment, procedures such as intense pulse light (IPL), laser treatment, chemical peels, microdermabrasion and dermabrasion may be offered.

 Melasma may fade on its own in some cases e.g. when the trigger is due to conditions such as pregnancy or taking birth control pills.
 Most cases of melasma can be stubborn.
 It may take months of treatment to see improvement.
-However, under the care of a dermatologist, many patients with melasma have good outcomes.
+However, under the dermatologist care, many patients with melasma have good outcomes.
 It is important to follow the dermatologist’s advice closely to get the best benefit from treatment.